Ronald Acuña Jr. Player Props: Braves vs. Yankees

-The Atlanta Braves and Ronald Acuna Jr. (.442 slugging percentage over his past 10 games, including one homer), battle starting pitcher Clarke Schmidt and the New York Yankees at Truist Park, Monday at 7:20 PM ET.
+The Atlanta Braves and Ronald Acuna Jr. (.415 slugging percentage over his past 10 games, including one homer), take on starter Luis Severino and the New York Yankees at Truist Park, Tuesday at 7:20 PM ET.

-He racked up two hits (going 2-for-5) in his most recent game against the Mets.
+He had a one-hit performance in his last game (1-for-3) against the Yankees.

 Ronald Acuña Jr. Game Info & Props vs. the Yankees